EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/lectures/slides_part_a.md

 # All exercises
-1. Ex0: 4 modules on AWS course (S3, EC2, EBS, RDS) (due March 5, 2024)
+1. Ex0: 4 modules on AWS course (S3, EC2, EBS, RDS) (due June 15, 2024)
-2. Ex1: Build full REST/HTTP fastapi backend + Dockerization (due Feb 20, 2024)
+2. Ex1: Build full REST/HTTP fastapi backend + Dockerization (due June 4, 2024)
-3. Ex2: UI (react/streamlit) (due March 12, 2024)
+3. Ex2: UI (react/streamlit) (due June 26, 2024)
-4. Ex3: Docker compose the server with UI and backend plus server and write a clear README with git submodules (due April 1, 2024)
+4. Ex3: Docker compose the server with UI and backend plus server and write a clear README with git submodules (due July 17, 2024)
-5. Ex3: Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due April 1, 2024)
+5. Ex3: Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due July 17, 2024)

 # Ideas for porjects next semester (based on skills we will learn this semester)